Cosmo-Tech/azure-sample-webapp/doc/powerBI.md

 To get the information about POWER_BI_TENANT_ID and POWER_BI_CLIENT_SECRET:
 - Azure Portal > App Registrations > _name_of_your_app_registration_ > Overview -> displays Application (client) id and Directory (tenant) ID
 - Azure Portal > App Registrations > _name_of_your_app_registration_ > Certificates & secrets > create your client secret for PowerBI

+Finally, `CSM_API_TOKEN_AUDIENCE` is optional but strongly recommended.
+It increases security by checking the audience field in the user access token.
+The expected value is the **application id** of the Cosmo Tech API enterprise application.

 _**N.B.2**_: